 When looking for affordable therapy options this year, I discovered BetterHelp, which is an affordable therapy option.

-To see my full review of BetterHelp, check out the video I made below, or read this post.
+To see my full review of BetterHelp, check out this post.